tawalaya/GoGitBackup/Readme.md

 COMMANDS:
-   backup, b  performs a backup of all git(hub/lab) accounts that can be accessed. check, c   check what we can backup using this utility and also validates your config ;) help, h    Shows a list of commands or help for one command
+   backup, b  performs a backup of all git(hub/lab) accounts that can be accessed. check, c   check what we can backup using this utility and also validates your config ;) update, u  updates all repos with new remotes based on the config help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS: